TimFoerster/octobercms-leaflet/README.md

 # Example

 This example is build on [quick start](http://leafletjs.com/examples/quick-start/) example from leaflet.

+## Open Street Maps
+No configuration needed, continue with _create a new map_.

 ## Mapbox
 1. You require an [Mapbox](https://www.mapbox.com/studio/) account.